MoveGB/personal-development/frameworks/design/user-research.md

 ### Collaboration

-You avoid "big reveal" research within the squads you work with by involving other disciplines at every step.
+You avoid "big reveal" research within the squads you work with by involving other guilds at every step.
 Although you share insight quickly to keep your team informed, you're mindful of the limitations of the research you've run, from the biases and the assumptions that were made.
 You have a positive impact in your squad by reducing the uncertainty around decision-making.

 ---